 Abib 14 is the first day of the 7-day Festival of Passover and Unleavened Bread (Abib 14-20).
 The 24-hour day consisting of Wednesday night and Thursday day was a High Sabbath.
 Yahushua partook of the Passover meal on Wednesday night.
 He was put to death and was buried just before sunset on Thursday afternoon.

-On Abib 15, Joseph of Arimathea and Nicodemus came to the tomb Thursday night after sunset to anoint Yahushua’s body.
-The 24-hour day consisting of Thursday night and Friday day was not a High Sabbath but a preparation day for the weekly Sabbath of Abib 16.
-This day is also the second day of the Festival of Passover and Unleavened Bread.
+On Abib 14, during the late afternoon before sunset, Joseph of Arimathea and Nicodemus transported Yahushua’s body to the tomb, anointed and wrapped his body.
+Before leaving they rolled a stone over the entrance to the tomb finishing the burial process.
+This 24-hour day consisting of Wednesday night and Thursday day was a High Sabbath.
+This day is also the first day of the 7-day Festival of Passover and Unleavened Bread.

 Scenario 2 – Pharisaic Protocol

 Abib 14 was a preparation day for the 7- day Jewish Festival of Unleavened Bread (Abib 15-21).
 This day would not be a High Sabbath.
-It is concluded that Yahushua incorrectly partook of the Passover meal Wednesday night.
+It is concluded by the Jews that Yahushua incorrectly partook of the Passover meal Wednesday night or did not observe Passover at all.
 He was put to death and was buried just before sunset on Thursday afternoon.
-This day was the Jewish preparation for the High Sabbath of Abib 15.
+This day was the Jewish preparation for the High Sabbath of Abib 15 when the Jews partook of the Passover meal.

-On Abib 15, Joseph of Arimathea and Nicodemus come to the tomb Thursday night after sunset, a Jewish High Sabbath, to anoint Yahushua’s body.
 The complete 24-hour day consisting of Thursday night and Friday day would be the Jewish High Sabbath.
 The very next day, Abib 16, was the weekly Sabbath.
-Abib 15 was also the first day of the Festival of Unleavened Bread.
+For the Jews, Abib 15 was also the first day of the 7-day Festival of Unleavened Bread.

 Feast of the Jews